luisfelipewb/RL4WasteCapture/README.md

-# -DRL4FloatingWasteCapture
+# DRL4FloatingWasteCapture

-A Deep Reinforcement Learning Strategy and Framework for Floating Waste Capture
+Optimizing ASVs for Environmental Cleanup: A Deep Reinforcement Learning Strategy and Framework for Floating Waste Capture

+References to be added soon...